 1) to exhibit queer, independent, and experimental film/video art;

 2) to support the production of alternative queer film and video art through community based arts education;

 3) to foster community development and engagement by making our programming accessible to all;

-5) to program work made by and for queer and trans Indigenous people, people of color, and people living with disabilities.
+5) to program work made by and for queer and trans Black and Indigenous people, people of color, and Deaf, disabled, mad, and neurodivergent people.

 Our foremost goal as an organization is community building: creating space for queer and trans filmmakers and audiences to come together in the spirit of art and activism.